 I wish I could count the number of times I have seen people work SO incredibly hard to do the work.
 To build the product.
 To create the course.
 To narrow the service.
 To write the blog post.
 And then they never tell anyone about it.
-And then they lose all this time because they are already on to the next thing before they have gotten the full value of out of what they have already created.
+And then they lose all this time because they are already on to the next thing before they have gotten the full value out of what they have already created.
 Give yourself the space to promote.
-You not only get more traction, but there are so many learned experiences you get from putting in the effort the first time that you can implement on future launches.
-Do it my friend.
+You not only get more traction, but there are so many learned experiences you get from putting in the effort that you can implement on future launches.
+Do it, my friend.
 You can thank me later.
 Here’s our quick-start guide to planning an awesome launch (with a freebie!).

 17. Close your tabs.

 Are you a victim of 1,000 tabs representing 1,000 tasks that must be followed up?
 Close them.
 Go tab bankrupt and start over.
 If it deserves a place and you aren’t working on it right now, document the page for later in whatever project management system you are using.
-Generally you don’t need more than 5 open at any given time to accomplish the task at hand.
+Generally, you don’t need more than 5 tabs open at any given time to accomplish the task at hand.
 So just let it go.
-And if you seriously struggle with “losing” them, then at least put them all on one window and minimize it for later.
+And if you seriously struggle with “losing” them, then at least put them all in one window and minimize it for later.

 18. Continue to stay inspired.

-You got to fill your brain to keep it running.
-It needs more than food and water to function.
+You’ve got to fill your brain to keep it running.
+It needs more than just food and water to function.
 It needs a desire to move forward.
 Stop and read a book.
 Meet a friend for coffee.
 Browse Pinterest for pleasure, not work.
 Spend time AWAY from electronics.
 I’m giving you permission.

 19. Reward yourself.